kpet/clvk/README.md

 It is also possible to disable only the build of the tests linking with the static OpenCL library by passing `-DCLVK_BUILD_STATIC_TESTS=OFF`.

+### Assertions

+Assertions can be controlled with the `CLVK_ENABLE_ASSERTIONS` build option.
+They are enabled by default in Debug builds and disabled in other build types.

 ### OpenCL conformance tests

 Passing `-DCLVK_BUILD_CONFORMANCE_TESTS=ON` will instruct CMake to build the